-Applying for a mortgage takes time and preparation but by knowing these 10 important things the process should go as smoothly as possible.
+Applying for a mortgage takes time and preparation but by knowing these ten important things the process should go as smoothly as possible.

-This in turn will help you along your mortgage journey and will ensure that you are not left blindsided by any surprises along the way.
+Knowing these ten important points will help ensure you get mortgage approved are not left blindsided by any surprises along the way.

 1. The Central Bank’s mortgage lending rules limit how much you can borrow